isomerpages/mlaw-corp/_realign/3-process-repayment.md

 * An acknowledgment of receipt of the Notice of Objection.
 * A notice of the appointment of one or more Assessors.
 * If applicable, a notice of the date and place for the hearing.

+Pending the Assessor’s determination on the Notice of Objection, the Hirer/Renter may make the payments in accordance with the Hirer’s/Renter’s proposed revised repayment schedule.

 If the Registrar refuses to accept lodgment of a Notice of Objection or the Notice of Objection is withdrawn by the Other Party, the Hirer/Renter’s revised repayment schedule in the Notice of Revision will form part of the contract from the date of the Notice of Revision and will prevail over any term of the contract which is inconsistent with the revised repayment schedule.